Summary

 Job Title: Technical Editor II

-Saved significant expense without cutting quality by quickly editing content mostly edited before I arrived for one localization handoff from 50,000 words to 33,000 words.
+Saved significant expense without cutting quality by quickly editing content mostly edited before I arrived for a localization handoff from 50,000 words to 33,000 words.
+Agile project management used when approaching delivery date.

 Tools: Author-it 5.4, DxStudio 2007, Microsoft Office 2010, Microsoft Product Studio 2.10.
 Microsoft Manual of Style for Technical Publications and internal style guides.